agl-alexglopez/ccc/CONTRIBUTING.md

 At least the following would need to happen before `v1.0`.

 - More tests.
 I added a decent suite of tests to each container with most of the focus on the associative containers, but more thorough testing should be added throughout.
+    - A "bad user" test file should be added for every container in order to learn to what extent we can protect the user from their mistakes.
+If we cannot protect the user, the documentation must be obvious and clear regarding the critical error they can make.
 - Now that a much more efficient hash table has been implemented, an adaptation of Rust's Hashbrown Hash Table, it is time to start narrowing down changes and lock in interfaces for v1.0.
 Suggestions are welcome for this phase of refactoring.